yaoman1324/yaoman1324.github.io/_pages/2_research.md

 **Working Papers**

 * **Yao, Man**.
-“Unfamiliar Foreign Name, Cold Chinese Man: How Cultural Schema Shapes Gender Meanings of Chinese Names.”
+“Persistence of the Gender Frame: Unpacking Gender Perceptions of Ambiguous Chinese Names in the United States.”

 * Zheng, Hui, Yao Lu, and **Man Yao**.
 “Emerging Health Disparities among College Graduates: Understanding the Health Consequence of Education-Occupation Mismatch.”